Insights On The Evolving Trends Of B2B Through M-commerce

 The biggest pain of going out to buy things is that you have to transport them back all by yourself.
 Cart them through the store.
 Carry them out to your car and even bring them inside the house is too tiring.
-If you visit several shops and make many purchases, this can be tiring.
+This can be tiring if you visit several shops and make any purchases.

 In the coming future, the Bonobos model may become more common.
 If you don’t know, the store doesn’t carry any in-store inventory.
 Instead, you try things on in-store and pay for them, but you won’t be taking anything back with you.
 The product you purchased get sent to your home.
 Not within the two-day shipping period.
 But with two-hour shipping?
 Thirty minutes?
 Less?
 In future, your purchases may arrive home before you do.

 Digital Dressing Rooms:

 In the near future, heading to the store may be like going to the movies instead of watching at home.
 You’ll go for the experience.

 For instance, High-end retailer Rebecca Minkoff tripled clothing sales with the interactive touch-screens that let the shoppers choose products to be sent to their dressing rooms.
 The dressing room mirror also enabled them to view those same items appeared in different colors, styles, sizes, and looks.

 And dressing rooms as we know them may become an obsolete culture.
 Why go through the trouble of getting undressed after all, when you can use an accurate 3D version of yourself to try on those trending clothes and get suggestions about fit, style, color and more?